 If you already have a valid medical insurance from a third-party company not included in the list of recommended insurance companies (see the link above), please check that yourmedical insurance covers the following: medical exams, HIV, Hepatitis B and COVID-19 tests.
 If your medical insurance does not include these options, you will have to take the tests and medical exams on a fee-paid basis.

-5. Within 3 days before your arrival to Russia, take a PCR test for COVID-19.
+5. Within 2 days (48 hours) before your arrival to Russia, take a PCR test for COVID-19.
 You will need to present the test results when crossing the Russian border.
-Please note the new entry rules for the citizens of the Eurasian Economic Union, Turkmenistan and the CIS.

 6. If you plan to live in the HSE University dormitory, please request accommodation referral: 3 days prior to your arrival in Russia inform the Deputy Head of the Dormitory Office Ms. Lubov Barminova at firstname.lastname@example.org about the date of your arrival to issue your accommodation referral.

 For alternative housing options please contact HSE Student Housing Office.

 Detailed information on accommodation in Moscow can be found here.